 Is your front door starting to stick, creak, or let in cold air?
 Do you feel a draft every time you walk past it, or notice your energy bills creeping higher each month?
-Those little issues could be signs of something more serious, like hidden rot or a security risk.
-Creating little peace of mind for your home and your belongings safety.
+Those little issues could be signs of something more serious, like hidden rot or a security risk—creating stress instead of peace of mind for your home and belongings.
+And in Pittsburgh’s freeze-thaw climate, front doors tend to fail faster than homeowners expect.

 In this article, you’ll learn the five most common signs your front door needs replacing and why taking action now can save you money, increase comfort and curb appeal, and protect your home from future damage.